 Again, the trick to making crispy plantain chips is using green plantains.
 The greener the better.
 Do not attempt to make them with yellow-skin plantains they will not be crispy.

-1. Cut off ends of plantains and score skin along one side
+1. Cut off ends of green plantains and score skin along one side

 2. Place plantains in warm water and soak for 5 minutes; remove skin